kanaka/mal/process/guide.md

   subclass type.
 For example, if your language is object oriented, then you can define a top level MalType (in `types.qx`) that all your mal data types inherit from.
-The MalList type (which also inherits from MalType) will contains a list/array of other MalTypes.
+The MalList type (which also inherits from MalType) will contain a list/array of other MalTypes.
   If your language is dynamically typed then you can likely just return a plain list/array of other mal types.